flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-06-13-qq-wednesday/index.md

       [Watch
       Now](https://www.youtube.com/embed/Fh3WsBEWOA0?enablejsapi=1&autoplay=1&rel=0)
-    citation: Watch Now
     _key: card-2-6627a5bb-a31b-4f69-a2a3-a088fcfe7210
   - order: 2
     body: >-
-      > ‘If there ever were an antitrust case where the parties had a dramatically different assessment of the current state of the relevant market & a fundamentally different vision of its future development, this is the one.”
+      "If there ever were an antitrust case where the parties had a dramatically different assessment of the current state of the relevant market & a fundamentally different vision of its future development, this is the one.”

       Federal judge Richard J. Leon's opinion approving AT&T's $85B takeover of